Hundreds of schoolgirls abducted in Nigeria, government official says - KION546

 About 500 students are normally at the boarding school, of whom around 315 were taken by the gunmen.
 Others managed to flee and return to their hostels, the source said.

-A spokesman for the police in the state told CNN that a detailed statement would be released as they piece together what happened.
-He declined to comment on the number of students kidnapped in the incident.
+A spokesman for the state police told CNN that a detailed statement would be released as they piece together what happened.
+He declined to comment on the number of students kidnapped.

+Later on Friday the force said in a statement that a “heavily-armed” joint search and rescue operation had been launched.

+The distraught parents of some of the schoolgirls spoke to CNN on Friday, with one saying her daughter was apparently seized in her pajamas.

 The latest abduction comes barely two weeks after at least 42 people, including students, were kidnapped in a similar raid on a state school in Niger state, in Nigeria’s Middle Belt region.
 A student was killed in that attack, while 27 students, three teachers and nine family members, were abducted.
 Their current whereabouts are unknown.